All nymphs

 Minthe

-Minthe was a nymph of the underworld who boasted of her beauty and her claim on Hades, and was trampled into the herb that still grows near springs and graves.
+Minthe was a nymph of the underworld who boasted of her beauty and her claim on Hades, and was trampled into the herb that still grows near springs and graves — a story of jealousy, pride, and the sharp green persistence of memory.

 Minthe, the nymph of mint, half-transformed among dark leaves with Persephone's shadow falling across her.